-In addition to municipal officials and members of the subregional groups for the areas in which the arterial segments are located, MPO staff will invite representatives from the Massachusetts Department of Transportation (MassDOT) planning department and Highway Division and the Metropolitan Area Planning Council (MAPC) to participate in the study, in order to give MPO staff advice and input on data, to identify transportation-related problems, and to develop multimodal transportation solutions and recommendations.
+In addition to municipal officials and members of the MPO subregional groups for the areas in which the arterial segments are located, MPO staff will invite representatives from the Massachusetts Department of Transportation (MassDOT) Office of Transportation Planning, MassDOT Highway Division, and Metropolitan Area Planning Council (MAPC) to participate in the study, in order to give MPO staff advice and input on data, to identify transportation-related problems, and to develop multimodal transportation solutions and recommendations.
 Recommendations from this study will be carried out by the municipalities or the Highway Division; therefore it is important that the recommendations reflect their experience and design standards.

-Advice and input on data, selection of study locations, review of study products, and recommendations of possible solutions
+Notes on stakeholder input on data, the selection of study locations, the review of study products, and recommendations of possible solutions